 The Cloudamize agent and ADC run obfuscated code to protect our intellectual property.
-Additionally the ADC machine will try to communicate to upwards of 500 machines.
+Additionally, the ADC machine will try to communicate with upwards of 500 machines.
 Each of these individually or together could set off A/V software to flag Cloudamize as malicious.
 Whitelisting the software prior to installation is highly recommended.

 Click here if your ADC gets quarantined by A/V software.